jokha95/FinalProjectVue/README.md

 Final project of vue js module

-build a SPA (Single Page Application) using the Vue framework
+To build a SPA (Single Page Application) using the Vue framework

+Am Creating App with a list to seeling products from diffrent Catagryes and prands you can go throught an also see the details about it

 sections in side it :
 Landing page (home)